lisheriz/blog/content/authors/admin/_index.md

 It's snowing on May 7th while I'm typing this at 4 AM

-So i let my past go as those snowflakes do
+So i let my past go as those snowflakes melting on the ground

 {style="text-align: justify;"}